HAS-Tools-2023/homework-jmeyer732/Homework_Submissions/Weekly_Assignments/Meyer_HW14.md

 ### Jessica Meyer
 ### due Dec 4

+### Grade
+3/3: Excellent work this semester.
+I'm so glad that you found it useful and that you have already found ways to apply this in your other classes.
+Thanks also for your suggestions for next semester.

 **i.
 What were your favorite (or most useful) topics we covered?**

 My favorite topics that we covered were Xarray and Matplotlib, I have found them extremely useful for all of my courses already.
 I also really enjoy how easy pandas is to use and how efficient it is.